 Financial costs: Pricing for each session is $200.
 I accept OHP CareOregon.
 I also offer sliding scale options.
 The sliding scale range varies and space is limited.
 My intention is to keep mental health affordable to as many people as possible.
 Pricing will be discussed in the consultation.
 Please be ready to ask about sliding scale options.
 I am not going to assume.

 Mental, emotional, and physical costs: Mental health therapy can be challenging.
 In addition to financial costs, there are emotional and cognitive labor costs.
 Often when we talk about trauma, dysregulation can occur.
 I practice trauma informed care, and I want to be clear that therapy can be challenging no matter how slow we go and how careful we are.
 When we speak about costs, your commitment to show up, make discoveries about yourself, and practice to meet your goals has a labor cost.
 Thank you for your participation, effort, and willingness to keep trying for a higher quality of life for yourself.
 I am grateful for the financial costs and the emotional and cognitive labor cost that you will pay for therapy.
 I am grateful to be supporting you while doing this work.
-It’s important for you to assess that you are ready to:

-- process events of your life.
+- process events of your life

-- take time to inquire about your beliefs.
+- take time to inquire about your beliefs

-- recount details of your specific experiences, if needed.
+- recount details of your specific experiences

-- be vulnerable.
+- be vulnerable